-In Figure 8 we compare pension benefits9 that a typical old-age pensioner in a full PAYG system would receive from the government Pension Insurance Fund with that received by the same individual in the multi-pillar system from the government (a reduced PAYG-benefit) and the private pension fund together.
-First, we assume the net real rate of return in this sector to be 2.2% from 2005 onwards.
+In Figure 9 we compare pension benefits12 that a typical old-age pensioner in a pure PAYG system would receive from the government Pension Insurance Fund with that received by the same individual in the multi-pillar system from the government (a reduced PAYG-benefit) and the private pension fund together.
+First, we assume the net real rate of return in this sector to be 2.1% from 2005 onwards.
 As explained in Section 2, this rate of return reflects the average performance of the pension fund sector since its creation in 1998.
 In our calculations we use an additional administration cost of 6.5% charged on contributions in 2004 (as was the case) and we assume that this continues to decline gradually to 4.5% over a period of 10 years and remains there throughout the projection period.
-We stress that this is strictly a thought experiment since all new labour market entrants join the new multi-pillar system and there can be no new old-age retirees in the full PAYG after 2050.

-9 Pension benefits are expressed as a proportion to the average net wage (replacement ratios).

-The exercise compares the long-term projection of benefits paid by a hypothetical pension system without a second pillar (with everybody staying in the full PAYG) to benefits paid in the current setup.
+We stress that this is strictly a thought experiment since all new labour market entrants join the new multi-pillar system and there can be no new old-age retirees in the pure PAYG after 2050.
+The exercise compares the long-term projection of benefits paid by a hypothetical pension system without a second pillar (with everybody staying in the pure PAYG) to benefits paid in the current setup.
+Figure 9 shows that in the first years, replacement ratios from the pure PAYG are quite high, which can be attributed to two factors.
+First, we included 13th month pensions, which are usually not taken into account when calculating replacement ratios.
+Second, initially high and declining replacement ratios are the result of the age-earnings profile.
+Those retiring soon tend to have a higher measure of past average earnings because lower wages earned at the beginning of their professional career is not included in the average, as only earnings since 1988 are taken into account (in the calculation of the base wage used in the pension formula).
+As a consequence, the weight of high-earnings years in average earnings falls gradually as we go ahead in time.
+The reason why replacement ratios from the reduced PAYG do not follow a parallel pattern is that, initially, benefits drawn from the second pillar are very low and only begin to offset the decline in PAYG benefits as they increase with the accumulation of funds.13